Class O8 406 with some parcels vans in platform 1 at Peterborough station.

 In late the 1970's and 1980's there was still a lot of Mail going by rail and of course newspapers, and platform one was very useful for this vans.
 During the night the stations were full of mail bags with mail trains stopping at all stations along the ECML and unloading and loading all night.
 These mail trains often had passengers as well.
 It was slow but you got home.
 Not like today when there's no passengers trains during the night and you can face a 8 hour wait for the next train.

 The odd DMU would use platform one but most Peterborough London stopping trains used platform three because it was longer.
 These were more than often than not a class 31s and mark ones.
 Craven units were used but gave a very poor ride and there engines over heated on the long distance to London between stations at their top speed.

 This bay was removed in late 2013 as part of the station upgrade.

-In late 2018 the bay has not yet been filled in but is fenced off.
+In early 2020 the bay has not yet been filled in but is fenced off.